Thrushes

 Turdus philomelos Song thrush

 As explained at the top of this page, the ancient Proto-Germanic name of the song thrush, þrustlō, has given name to the entire group.
-The specific name is derived from the Greek philein (‘to love’) and melos (‘melody’), alluding to the fantastic song of this bird.
+The specific name is derived from Ancient Greek philein (‘to love’) and melos (‘melody’), alluding to the fantastic song of this bird.

 The song thrush has a wide distribution, breeding from northern Norway southwards to northern Spain, Italy, northern Greece, northern Turkey, and northern Iran, and from Ireland eastwards through Europe and Siberia, almost to Lake Baikal.
 Northern and eastern populations are migratory, spending the winter in southern Europe, northern and north-eastern Africa, and the Middle East.
 It was introduced to New Zealand in 1862, and today it is very common here.
 It is also found in a relatively small area of south-eastern Australia.